ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 and applications ought not to use private keys intended for server authentication as keys for client authentication.

-Moreover, Transport Services systems must not automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
+A system implementing the Transport Services Architecture must not automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
 For example, if an application requests a specific version of TLS, but the desired version of TLS is not available, its connection will fail.
-Applications are thus responsible for implementing security protocol fallback or version fallback by creating multiple Transport Services Connections, if so desired.
-Alternatively, a Transport Services system MAY allow applications to specify that fallback to a specific other version of a protocol is allowed.
+Applications are thus responsible for implementing security protocol fallback or version fallback by creating multiple Connections, if so desired.
+Alternatively, the Transport Services API MAY allow applications to specify that the Transport System is allowed to fallback to a specific other version of a protocol.

 # Acknowledgements